Ajaymamtora/arrow.nvim/README.md

 {
   show_icons = true,
   always_show_path = false,
-  separate_by_branch = false, -- Bookmarks will be separated by git branch hide_handbook = false, -- set to true to hide the shortcuts on menu. save_path = function()
+  separate_by_branch = false, -- Bookmarks will be separated by git branch (with optimized caching) hide_handbook = false, -- set to true to hide the shortcuts on menu. save_path = function()
     return vim.fn.stdpath("cache") .. "/arrow"